-Plantar Fasciitis Treatment in Des Moines And Mason City, IA
+Plantar Fasciitis Treatment in Des Moines, Mason City, and Pella, IA

 Are you experiencing sharp pain in your heel?
 You could be one of the many people who suffer from plantar fasciitis each year.
 At East Village Foot & Ankle Surgeons (EVFAS), we see patients with this condition frequently and see them walk away pain-free with proper treatment.

 If you’re an adult suffering from heel pain, especially during those first few steps in the morning, you could be dealing with plantar fasciitis.
 This foot disorder can keep you from living actively and if ignored, can potentially lead to more chronic conditions down the road.

 So, what is the best treatment for plantar fasciitis?
 From daily leg and foot stretches to surgery, there are many plantar fasciitis treatment options.
 While cases requiring surgical treatment are uncommon, if your condition doesn’t respond to conservative treatment options and you continue to experience pain, our podiatrists may suggest plantar fascia release surgery.
 As with any medical procedure, we will consider all possible treatment options for your unique case.

 Plantar Fascia Release Surgery

 Our foot doctors perform plantar fascia surgery by either traditional open surgery or endoscopic surgery.
 This type of surgery releases the tension on the plantar fascia to relieve pain and allow your foot more flexibility.